dolphinsec/nodoc/README.md

 - [Bruno](https://www.usebruno.com/)
 - [Redocly](https://redocly.com/)

 Currently, nodoc utilises OpenAPI 3.0.1 for specifications (see note in [roadmap](#roadmap)).
 These are typically done following a multi-file approach using [`$ref`](https://swagger.io/docs/specification/using-ref/) links.
-Bundled single-file definitions should be available within each of the individual API repository releases as not all tools support this feature of the specification.
+Bundled single-file definitions should be available within each of the individual API repository releases for convenience and compatibility purposes.

 To make things easier, we've published the OpenAPI definitions in a couple of different ways as detailed below.